dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`GRID_STAT_CONFIG_FILE` instead.

    GRID_STAT_CONFIG_FILE
-     Specify the absolute path to the configuration file used by the MET grid_stat tool.
+     Path to configuration file read by grid_stat.
+     If unset, parm/met_config/GridStatConfig_wrapped will be used.

      | *Used by:*  GridStat